klaaspieter/minimal/README.md

 git push --tags
 ```

 Create a new [github release].
-Paste the changelog to describe the release and attach the minimal.zip file.
+Paste the changelog to describe the release.

 Publish the release.